Want to create an itinerary from this post?

 Hot Air Balloons in Deerfield by MOTT

-Cape Cod Chamber Music Festival (July 30 – August 23 in several Cape Cod towns)
+Cape Cod Chamber Music Festival (several Cape Cod towns)

 The Cape Cod Chamber Music Festival has been presenting fine classical music for more than three decades.
 Hailed by The New York Times as “a triumph of quality,” the CCCF hosts a series of concerts around scenic Cape Cod, with shows in Chatham, Wellfleet and Cotuit this year, to name just a few locations.
 You can find a full listing of the concerts here.
 Tickets are available here.